How is Physiotherapy beneficial for tension headaches?

 - Bright sunlight

-If you experience frequent tension headaches, keeping a diary can be beneficial to try to identify what could be triggering them.
+If you experience frequent tension type headaches, keeping a diary can be beneficial to try to identify what could be triggering them and can help you make changes to reduce them.

 How can I ease a tension headache?